appvoid/Fake-It-Till-You-Make-It/README.md

 # Fake It Till You Make It
 An horror, survival game inside a house

 This is an incomplete attempt from a pygame beginner to the [GitHubGameOff](https://twitter.com/hashtag/GitHubGameOff) Game Jam.
 But hey!
-Nothing bad for a first time game dev.
+Nothing bad for a first time game dev in 2 weeks.

 ### Requirements
 Python, Pygame